 When it comes to sleeves, the best advice is to steer clear of short sleeves in general, as they can make even the most mature man look as though he is on the way back from his GCSE Maths exam.
 Whether you can roll your sleeves up is a very tricky thing to pick up on.
 The best advice is to keep them down and turn up early if other people have theirs rolled, feel free to join in.

 When it comes to trousers, chinos are your best friend in this weather.
 A tan pair looks great in a less formal office and helps you to stand out from the other candidates, whereas a black pair can be practically indistinguishable from smart trousers if you get the fit right.

 If you are absolutely required to wear a suit, all is not lost.
-As with most Summer clothing, the fabric is key with a warm weather suit.
-Avoid heavy cotton, wool and anything made with man-made fibres such as polyester.
+As with most Summer clothing, the fabric is key with a warm-weather suit.
+Avoid heavy cotton, wool, and anything made with man-made fibers such as polyester.
 Linen is the classic image of a Summer suit; however, these can be light and crease too easily to wear in a formal setting.
 For this reason, we recommend a linen blend, usually with cotton, in a classic cut.
 Leave the slim fit for the Winter months.